Quality objectives for the Childhood Cancer Registry

-The National Quality Registry for Childhood Cancer shall contribute to strengthening the quality of the health care provided to patients.
-The health care patients receive should follow the recommendations in the National Action Programme with guidelines for diagnosis, treatment and follow-up of cancer in children.
+The Childhood Cancer Registry shall contribute to strengthening the quality of the health care provided to patients.
+The health care patients receive should follow the recommendations in the National treatment guidelines for diagnosis, treatment and follow-up of childhood cancer.

-For the Quality Registry's professional council and the professional community, it is important that children who are diagnosed with cancer receive the same services regardless of where they live.
-It is also a goal of the professional council that the survival rate for children with a cancer diagnosis in Norway should continue to be among the highest in the world.
+For the Registry's advisory board and the professional community, it is important that children who are diagnosed with cancer receive the same services regardless of where they live.
+It is also a goal of the advisory board that the survival rate for children with a cancer diagnosis in Norway should continue to be among the highest in the world.

 With an ever-increasing number of childhood cancer survivors in society, a very important focus area in the future will be the late effects that can occur long after treatment has ended.
 As of 2019, the Childhood Cancer Registry collects information on late effects.
 The good cooperation between the medical council and the Cancer Registry of Norway will continue to make the Childhood Cancer Registry of Norway a complete and validated registry for diagnosis, treatment, follow-up and late effects for all Norwegian childhood cancer patients.